Skip to content

 Although exceptional communities are associated with ancient trees, deadwood flies can also be found on twigs or in small rot holes.
 Beech, aspen, elm and Horse Chestnut are particularly good for deadwood flies.
 As larvae, many of these flies are reliant on decomposing fungi, notably on the fruiting bodies of macro-fungi like bracket fungi, and are associated with moist, white rot.

-This group contains a rich diversity of true flies, all of which are Nationally Scarce, unless stated otherwise.
-Notable species included in the group are the Orange-sided Comb-horn (Ctenophora pectinicornis), a Near Threatened cranefly (Rhipidia ctenophora), the Dark-saddled Sapeater (Brachyopa bicolor), a hoverfly, and the Freeloader or Jackal Fly (Madiza britannica) (provisionally Vulnerable).
+This group contains a rich diversity of true flies, which are all Nationally Scarce, unless stated otherwise.
+Notable species in the group are the Orange-sided Comb-horn (Ctenophora pectinicornis), a Near Threatened cranefly (Rhipidia ctenophora), the Dark-saddled Sapeater (Brachyopa bicolor), a hoverfly, and the Freeloader or Jackal Fly (Madiza britannica), which is provisionally Vulnerable.
 A list of all the species in this group can be found in the full deadwood flies expert profile.
 See Find out more below.

 A black beetle stands on a large green leaf with the photo being taken from above.
 The beetle has a long body, antennae and legs.
 There are six dulled yellow spots on its back.